Virginia Ancestry

 Title: Getting the Most from Court Records: Order Books, Minute Books & Associated Loose Papers

-Description: Examines the important genealogical and biographical information found in county court records which is often not found in other court documents such as probate and land documents.
-Lecture focuses on locating and accessing records along with search strategies.
+Description: Was your ancestor illegitimate, a "gentleman justice" of the court, a horse thief, or an insolvent debtor?
+Court records may provide answers and connect generations.
+Lecture examines the important genealogical and biographical information found in county court records which is often not found in other court documents such as probate and land documents.
+Focuses on locating and accessing records along with search strategies.
 Chancery (aka equity), common law and criminal records are discussed along with the various types of information that may be found in often overlooked loose papers.

 Title: Land Platting and DeedMapper